Home > Corporate Governance Overview Statement

 A summary of OHB’s corporate governance practices with reference to the three Principles of MCCG is outlined below.

-PRINCIPAL A: BOARD LEADERSHIP AND EFFECTIVENESS
+PRINCIPLE A: BOARD LEADERSHIP AND EFFECTIVENESS

 I: Board responsibilities

 As stewards of the Company, the Board is primarily responsible for directing and providing leadership for the overall strategic direction of the Group.
-The Board is focused on delivering on the long-term stockholder value whilst equally taking into account the interest of the wider stakeholder groups.
-By maintaining high standards of transparency, accountability and integrity in its conduct, the Board ensures that it meets its obligation to the Company’s stakeholders.
+The Board is focused on delivering on the long-term stockholders value whilst equally taking into account the interest of the wider stakeholder groups.
+By maintaining high standards of transparency, accountability and integrity in its conduct, the Board ensures that it meets its obligations to the Company’s stakeholders.

 The Board recognises that there should be a harmonious synergy between corporate pursuits and social obligations.
 Accordingly, the Board has renewed its commitment in driving corporate social responsibility and sustainable development efforts by embedding environmental, economic and social considerations into the formulation of the Company’s long-term strategy.

 The respective positions of the Chairman of the Board and Group Managing Directors of OHB are held by different individuals.
-Datuk Loh Kian Chong leads the Board as its Chairman whilst Dato’ Robert Wong Lum Kong, DSSA, JP and Dato’ Seri Lim Su Tong manage the day-to-day business activities and affairs of the Group as joint Group Managing Directors.
+Datuk Loh Kian Chong leads the Board as its Executive Chairman whilst Dato’ Robert Wong Lum Kong, DSSA, JP and Dato’ Seri Lim Su Tong manage the day-to-day business activities and affairs of the Group as Joint Group Managing Directors.

 To assist in its oversight function on specific matters, the Board has established and delegated its authority to several Board Committees, namely, the Executive Committee (“EXCO”), Audit Committee (“AC”), Remuneration Committee (“RC”), Nominating Committee (“NC”) and Risk Management Committee (“RMC”).
 The Committees are guided by their respective Terms of Reference as approved by the Board and report to the Board on the key matters deliberated during the respective Committee meetings.
 Notwithstanding that, the Board adheres to the principle “delegate, not abdicate” and thus, has exercised collective oversight on the Board Committees at all times and retains the authority and responsibility to make decisions for the Group.